Education and Research in Germany

 - New High-Tech Strategy 2025

 The Federal Government’s High-Tech Strategy is Germany's overarching national innovation strategy and relies on cooperation between all departments and policy areas.

-- Strategy of the Federal Government for the Internationalization of Education, Science and Research (2017) ("Internationalization Strategy")
+- Internationalisation of Education, Science and Research - Strategy of the Federal Government ("Internationalization Strategy")

 - Africa Strategy of the Federal Ministry of Education and Research (2018)

 The Strategy was drafted in cooperation with African partners and addresses challenges facing both Africa and Germany.
 The publication gives an overview of the objectives, priorities and instruments of cooperation with Africa in education, science and research.
 The focus is on innovation, skills development and relevance to application.